lobopraveen/praveenlobo.com/content/blog/2020/2020-01-25-Hugo-Static-Site-GitHub-Continuous-Integration-Deployment.markdown

 slug = "../Hugo-Static-Site-GitHub-Continuous-Integration-Deployment"
 author = "Lobo"
 comments = "true"
-date = "2018-05-01 23:00:00"
+date = "2020-01-25"
-timezone = "CDT"
 categories = ["1"]
 tags = ["hugo", "static site", "travis", "ci cd", "automation"] toc = true
 +++

+*Original post date: 2018-05-01.
+Edited to include [changes made in 2020](https://github.com/lobopraveen/praveenlobo.com/pull/63).
+I don't build locally anymore so the script is basically unused; however, I did update it to make it slightly better.
+The Travis script has been updated to make it generic.
+Only the environment variables need to be changed if anyone else decides to use it.*

+---

 After [migrating](/blog/from-wordpress-to-a-static-site-generator/) the blog to Hugo and making some [custom changes](/blog/hugo-static-site-on-github-customizations/), it was time to develop the CI-CD pipeline.
 The key objectives for my CI-CD pipeline were

 1. to be able to build the site locally and
-1. to be able to build the site remotely on an integration server
+1. to be able to build the site remotely on a CI server

 ### Build Locally